An explicit version of Chen's theorem and the linear sieve: An explicit version of the linear sieve

 \subsection{Numerical approximation of $f_n(s)$}

-Using the definition of $f_n(s)$ we obtain
+Using the definition \eqref{eq:f11}--\eqref{eq:odd} of $f_n(s)$ we obtain

 but for larger $n$ the solution is more complicated.
-Here, we introduce an elementary framework that we use to bound $f_n(n)$ above by $h(s)$.
-We start by observing that from \eqref{eq:odd}, for $n>2$ even and $2\le s \le 4$, we have
+From \eqref{eq:f2} and the definition \eqref{eq-def-h(s)} of $h(s)$ we find $c_2=0.33$ works in \eqref{eq:fh}.
+For $n\ge 3$, we introduce a simple computational framework to bound $f_n(s)$ above by $h(s)$.
+We start by observing from \eqref{eq:f22} and \eqref{eq:odd}, that for $n\ge 4$ even and $2\le s \le 4$,